arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 * An *Essential Property* is the direct translation of the business requirement, like the example of the shipped books.

 * A *Collateral Property* is any observation that holds true in a context, and that can be indirectly deriveded from the business requirement.
-For example, the following facts:
+For example:
-  * `sum(a, b)` is commutative
+  * the fact that `sum(a, b)` is commutative
-  * sorting a collection does not change its size (a so called "invariant")
+  * the observation that sorting a collection does not change its size (a so called "invariant")
-  * in a bank transfer the sum of money between the two involved bank accounts remains constant (again, an invariant)
+  * the fact in a bank transfer the sum of money between the two involved bank accounts remains constant (again, an invariant)
+  * running both your system and a simplified model with the same input, and comparing the outputs (this is called [Model-based testing][model-based-testing])

 Collateral Properties are so popular in PBT &mdash; and in Design by Contract &mdash; that one could think they are specific to it.
-There is the myth that developers must rack their brains to test complex business rules translating them to mysterious mathematical properties such as commutativity and associativity.
+There is the myth that developers must rack their brains to test complex business rules translating them to mysterious mathematical properties such as commutativity and associativity, and that because of this PBT is only theoretical and utterly unfeasible for real-world scenarios.
 It's not at all like this.
-They are much more down-to-earth (you can learn a lot about them from Scott Wlaschin's [Choosing properties for property-based testing][choosing-properties]).
+Collateral Properties are very much  down-to-earth, and also fun to implement.
+You can learn a lot about them from Scott Wlaschin's [Choosing properties for property-based testing][choosing-properties] and John Hughes's [How to Specify it!][how-to-specify-it].

 In a way, all tests are about properties.
-And you think about it, you already knew how to do property-based testing, didn't you?
+And if you are that kind of developer who likes to think by abstractions, you could have invented property-based testing, couldn't you?

-## Testing is an act of awareness and design

-Proponents of formal methods sometimes stress the notion of specification above that of implementation.
-However it is the inconsistencies between these two independent descriptions of the desired behavior that reveal the truth.
-We discover incomplete understanding in the specs and bugs in the implementation.
-Programming does not flow in a single direction from specifications to implementation but evolves by cross-checking and updating the two.
-Property-based testing quickens this evolution.
-(from [Design and Use of QuickCheck][design-and-use-of-quickcheck])

-## Observing Test Case Distribution
-It is important to be aware of the distribution of test cases: if test data is not well distributed then conclusions drawn from the test results may be invalid.
-Test Cases can be counted and classified.

-## The Size of Test Data
-Test data generators have an implicit size parameter; the library begins by generating small test cases, and gradually increases the size as testing progresses

-## Arbitrary
-The library defines instances of Generators for the most common types.
-They are called Arbitrary: see them as the defaul generators of a give type `a`.

-# Notes

-I personally never though this approach could provide a false sense of security.

-Properties are universally quantified over their parameters, via the use of Test Data Generators.
-Properties must have monomorphic types.

 # References